ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 # let pi = 3.14159 in 2. *. pi;;
 - : float = 6.28318
 ```
+If we call `pi`, it will result in an error because it hasn't been added to the global environment.
 However, with respect to the expression `2. *. pi`, the environment is different because it contains the definition of `pi`.
 Local definitions create local environments.

 A definition's scope is the set of environments where it is reachable.